XochiKuroma/Fleur/options/readme.txt

 # serverID.json

+guildname: Automatically generated when Fleur runs for the first time.
+guildid: Automatically generated when Fleur runs for the first time.

 verified: Verification roles, for gated servers.
 If not used, leave empty.
 Provide as role names, caps sensitive.
 If no role name is passed as an argument to .verify, slot 0 will be granted by default.

 lockdown: Role for .lockdown command, which essentially jails a user.
 Should be high in role heirarchy and restrictive at channel level permissions.